 Gladstone Park Secondary College is committed to providing a learning environment where staff and students are able to work in an atmosphere of trust and respect.
 The school accepts that it has a responsibility to help students acquire appropriate knowledge and skills to enable them to make informed decisions about drug related issues.
 The College is committed to a whole school approach to drug education and recognizes that a range of approaches is required in both the curriculum and welfare areas.
-These approaches are based on the principles of harm minimisation which aim to promote the physical, social and emotional well-being of students.
+These approaches are based on the principles of a harm minimisation which aims to reduce the adverse health, social and economic consequences of drugs by minimising or limiting the harms and hazards of drug use for both the community and the individual without necessarily eliminating use. harm minimisation which aim to promote the physical, social and emotional well-being of students.
 GPSC will provide programs aimed to prevent and reduce drug related harm, together with intervention and specialist support for those with drug related problems.